narethim/vagrant-examples/ex-41/README.md

-# ex-41 - vagrant, ansible playbook, yocto
+# ex-41 - vagrant, ansible playbook, yocto on Ubuntu 18.04

 Example that: